Georgios Katidis: Novara Calcio

-Italian Serie B side Novara signed Katidis.
+On 29 June 2013, Italian Serie B side Novara signed Katidis.
 Novara's owner Massimo de Salvo said that they would not be 'playing down' the incident.
 "We don't have the intention to play down his gesture," he said.
 "It was disrespectful to the millions of people that suffered and paid with their lives for those who believed in false ideals and myths."
 De Salvo also said Katidis' remorse was a key factor in beginning negotiations with the 20-year-old.
 "We want to give him another chance, because we believe that making such a mistake is serious, but acknowledging it is worthy."
 The Italian media have dubbed Katidis the 'Greek Di Canio', referring to the former Lazio striker Paolo di Canio, who caused controversy by giving a Nazi salute whilst celebrating a goal.
 Eventually Katidis signed a 1+1 year contract with the club.

 On 31 July 2014, Novara announced the end of cooperation with the player.